Wednesday, August 31, 2022

 Frank is a good soul, a salt of the Earth, simple but honest lad from a small, rural farm in Northumbria.
 He loves animals, be they magical or mundane, is interested in plants, loves food of all kinds (often eating things his friends would shy away from) and never passes up a chance to get dirty.
 He is a very physical Wizard and therein is what makes him unique and special.
 He rarely casts spells, keeping his wand tucked away in his back pocket or in his belt.

-You see, for Frank, no 'Expelliarmus' is as disarming as tackling your opponent to the ground or punching them in the stomach.
+You see for Frank no 'Expelliarmus' is as disarming as tackling your opponent to the ground or punching them in the stomach.
 For all their powers, you'd be surprised how unprepared Wizards are for someone throwing a hard right hook.
 Now don't get him wrong, Frank isn't a violent fellow.
-No sir or madam or anyone else if it please you.
-However, if you threaten to cause harm to his friends, his family, his school, or any beastie, expect to expecto-ed right in the patronum.
+No sir or madam or anyone else if it pleases you.
+However, if you threaten to cause harm to his friends, his family, his school, or any beastie, prepare to be expecto-ed right in the patronum.

 It's OK so far.
 I like it enough but the system kind of gets in the way of just playing the character and the story sometimes.
 I am far too aware of the gaminess of it.
 It's still a work in progress though so we'll see how it goes.